-Whether you are selling or purchasing a business in Florida, it is important to know
+Whether you are selling or purchasing a business in Florida, it is important to know what taxes will be imposed,

 A change in control is a change in the ownership structure of a company.
 Such change of ownership typically involves another entity or individual acquiring more than 50% of the company’s shares.
 When such a change in corporate structure occurs, the company must file an “Information Return for Acquisition of Control or Substantial Change in Capital Structure” Form 8806 with the Internal Revenue Service.